SudoSanauu/Hell-Game-Rules/Players_Handbook.md

 # The Hell Game

 ## Intro
+The Hell Game is a Role Playing Game I've been working on for a few years that I'd like to play with your if you're reading this.
+I originally wrote some self indulgent nonsense here, but suffice to say if you know me you probably have an idea what it will be like: fun absurdities at some times, self serious nonsense in others.
+On the fun side its a silly game where you'll get to run around fighting devils and make stupid jokes with friends.
+On the more serious side I'd like to make a game which makes some commentary on our world, our games, and maybe even changes the way that we engage with and think about our table top experiences.
+If you want to read what I wrote before, here it is for posterity's sake:

-The Hell game will be a Role Playing Game created, by me, you, and everyone else who is joining us.
-It will be an experience (hopefully) somewhere between hideous torture and exuberant fantasy.
+>It will be an experience (hopefully) somewhere between hideous torture and exuberant fantasy.
 Together we will (hopefully) talk to otherworldly terrors and simple relatable people, explore a world in which there are no shackles of morality to hold you down since everyone gets their just desserts, and explore a plane of meaningless existence where everything has a purpose.

 Below are the rules of a game about a group of people who wake up on the First Layer of Hell and delve their way down to the Ninth.
 I tried to write a new system stealing ideas from everything I like including AD&D, OSR, 5e, modern indie RPG's, and anything else which got in the way at the time.
 After reading this broad overview I hope to have given you some knowledge of how to play the game and an idea of if you would like to play.